-You will be asked about your symptoms and medical history.
+The doctor will ask about symptoms and health history.
 A physical exam will be done.
-The doctor will suspect a UTI based on this information.
+The doctor may suspect a CAUTI based on symptoms and an exam.

 Centers for Disease Control and Prevention